 The national average cost range for security entry doors is $525 to $1,200.
 On average, you will pay $975 to install a standard exterior steel security door with a lock, including all parts and labor.
 At the lowest end of the cost spectrum, you can expect to pay $250 for a fiberglass security door to be installed.
 At the most for the project, you could pay upwards of $3,000 for wrought iron double entry doors installed with all parts, including locks and hardware.

 |Safety Door Prices|

 |National average cost||$975|

+You can expect to spend $150 to $1,200 for the door alone when shopping by size.
 Security door prices vary in price based on the size of the door.
 As long as it’s a standard opening, the height of the door will always be 80 inches.
-However, the width can vary and change the overall cost for the project.
+However, the width can vary and change the overall cost of the project.
 If replacing an entry door, you can measure the size of the old model to determine your security door needs.
 For new construction or remodeling, you’ll need to know the opening size for the entry door.
 The following are some common sizes for security doors and average costs without installation.

 |30” x 80”||$150 - $250|

 |34” x 80”||$325 - $500|